amorist/awesome/README.md

 - [lcorbasson/docker-skp2dae](https://github.com/lcorbasson/docker-skp2dae) - SketchUp (SKP) to DAE converter using Docker, WINE and ugly glue
 - [jgraph/drawio-desktop](https://github.com/jgraph/drawio-desktop) - Official electron build of draw.io
 - [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful personal/home server OS for self-hosting with an app store.
 Install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
-- [saleor/saleor-platform](https://github.com/saleor/saleor-platform) - All Saleor services started from a single repository with docker-compose.
 - [geerlingguy/mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook) - Mac setup and configuration via Ansible.
 - [microsoft/vscode-dev-containers](https://github.com/microsoft/vscode-dev-containers) - NOTE: Most of the contents of this repository have been migrated to the new devcontainers GitHub org (https://github.com/devcontainers).
 See https://github.com/devcontainers/template-starter and https
 - [wurstmeister/kafka-docker](https://github.com/wurstmeister/kafka-docker) - Dockerfile for Apache Kafka